AstarNetwork/astar-docs/docs/builder-guides/Use Astar Features/truffle.md

 };
 ```

+---

-## Step 3 Configure Settings
+### Step 3: Configure Settings

-Now we add information for Shibuya test net in **truffle-config.js** like below.
+Now we add information for the Shibuya testnet in **truffle-config.js**.

-For the end point, please take a look and use one of Shibuya endpoints provided [here](https://docs.astar.network/docs/quickstart/endpoints/).
+For the endpoint, take a look and use one of Shibuya endpoints provided [here](https://docs.astar.network/docs/quickstart/endpoints/).

 ```jsx
 require('dotenv').config();